 We bet you didn't know all 26 of these Amazon Prime perks existed

-The big catch to Amazon's big Prime Day sale is that you must be a Prime member to partake.
-If you've been on the fence about whether or not you should sign up, this deep dive into all of the benefits is for you.
+If you've been on the fence about whether or not you should sign up for Amazon Prime, this deep dive into all of the benefits is for you.

 The best thing about Amazon Prime is that there's something for everyone, and probably one or two things you never knew existed.
 Before I began researching this list, I didn't know about Prime Reading – and I'm a book lover who covers Amazon for a living!
 And while I vaguely knew that Prime Now offered food delivery, I didn't know that they could deliver goods from Eataly, a gourmet Italian grocery-slash-restaurant with locations in Chicago, New York, Boston, and L.A.
 I mean, wow.
 I'll raise a glass of wine to that.
 The wine was delivered by Prime Now, of course.

 And therein lies the value – in the sheer scope of this almost audaciously ambitious service that began 12 years ago with just two-day free shipping.
 Today, you can get everything from discounted diapers to free legendary Overwatch skins, and have your groceries delivered while streaming a Game of Thrones marathon.
 All with one service.
 Crazy.

 Choose your Prime membership

 There are six ways to do Amazon Prime:

 This is the Amazon Prime that's been around seemingly forever, and if you're a heavy Amazon user, this is the membership you want.
 Not only do you get access to all of the perks we mention below, it costs 25% less than the month-to-month plan, making it the best value of the two all-inclusive options.
 It kicks you off with a 30-day free trial, so you can cancel after Prime Day if you don't want to keep it.